 At the park near my house, there is a small merry-go-round.
 A cartoon of the situation is shown in figure 1.

-The following is common knowledge among the children in the neighborhood: Suppose you are riding the merry-go-round, not sitting near the pivot.
-You set a baseball on the floor of the merry-go-round and hold it stationary (relative to the rotating frame) for a moment.
+The following is common knowledge among the children in the neighborhood: Suppose you are riding the merry-go-round, sitting somewhere not too near the pivot, analyzing things relative to the rotating frame.
+You set a baseball on the floor of the merry-go-round and hold it stationary relative to the rotating frame for a moment.
 When you let go, the ball does not remain stationary; it accelerates outward.
 The initial acceleration is directly outward, radially away from the pivot.

 The technical name for this is centrifugal acceleration.
 Please don’t tell me there is no such thing as centrifugal acceleration.
 It is a readily-observable physical fact.
 It is characteristic of rotating reference frames.